BakaBBQ/gap/README.md

 retrieve a file from a server

 positional arguments:
-server       server in favor of user@host file_url
+server       server in flavor of user@host file_url

 optional arguments: